Commentary

 Even more egregious, the United States allows 10-100 times higher levels of radiofrequency radiation (RF) radiation from cell towers and wireless infrastructure than most countries including Greece, Canada, Israel, Chile, Belgium, Croatia, Bulgaria, India, Switzerland, Russia, China, and Italy.

-For example, in 2015, France passed legislation to ban Wi-Fi and wireless devices in nursery schools, reduce WiFi in schools, require cell tower radiation compliance, offer tools for citizens to verify radiation measurements near homes and establish an agency to evaluate research on health effects from radiation exposure and handle compliance and enforcement of this law.
+For example, back in 2015, France passed legislation to ban Wi-Fi and wireless devices in nursery schools, reduce WiFi in schools, require cell tower radiation compliance, offer tools for citizens to verify radiation measurements near homes and establish an agency to evaluate research on health effects from radiation exposure and handle compliance and enforcement of this law.

 Why is the US not taking action to protect the health of the people, the environment and wildlife, from known and documented health effects of RF radiation?